DavoBR/migrator/README.md

-# Migrator
+# CA API Gateway Migrator

-A CA ApiGateway migrator utility better than GMU
+A GUI migrator for CA API Gateway

 Tested with Restman 9.3 and 9.4